Secondary Sales

 Why companies resist direct secondary sales

-Direct secondary sales establish a new market price for common stock, which can artificially inflate the company's subsequent 409A valuation, raising strike prices for future employees and penalizing the company's ability to use equity compensation competitively.
+Direct secondary sales establish a new market price for common stock, which can influence the company's subsequent 409A valuation upward, raising strike prices for future employees and penalizing the company's ability to use equity compensation competitively.
 Companies also want to control who holds their cap table.
 Beyond ROFR, many companies deploy blanket transfer restrictions requiring explicit Board approval for any share transfer, effectively granting unilateral veto power over employee liquidity.
 Settlement times are notoriously extended, frequently weeks to months.

 Common questions